nasa-jpl/ION-DTN/gh-pages/docs/ION-Deployment-Guide.md

 interface on which LTP traffic will arrive, namely hostname or IP address (192.168.1.1) and port number (1113).
-If it is necessary for udplsi to listen on multiple network interfaces simultaneously, \'udplsi 0.0.0.0\[:port\]\' can be invoked.
-This instructs udplsi to listen to the UDP broadcast address, which aggregates traffic from all available network interfaces, including localhost.
+If it is necessary for udplsi to listen on multiple network interfaces simultaneously, \'udplsi 0.0.0.0\[:port\]\' can be invoked, but it is recommended to use the `seat` command for LTP instead.
+See article [Configure Multiple Network Interfaces](./Configure-Multiple-Network-Interfaces.md) for more details.

 Once the LTP engine has been defined, initialized and started, we need a definition as to how data gets routed to the Convergence Layer Adaptors.